 Your 30 60 90 day plan for Supervisors

-Having a killer onboarding plan is one of the most acceptable ways to achieve this.
+A killer onboarding plan is one of the most acceptable ways to achieve this.
 And the supervisor is one of the people who may benefit from a good onboarding program.

 Let’s face it: managing people is hard.